 Your pledge can be your promise of the minimum amount you will commit to St. John’s.
 If your income increases, you are welcome to increase your pledge.
 Please do not let a variable income prevent you from making a pledge.

 You can complete the pledge card offered in the Nave and drop it in the offertory plate or online.

 What Payment Methods Does St. John’s Accept?

-We welcome cash, checks, and soon online via credit cards ( VISA, Mastercard, American Express and Discover) , or ACH.
+We welcome cash, checks, and via credit, debit, or ACH via the donate button at the top of this page.
 You can also contact your bank to see if they offer online bill pay service, which sends us a bank draft, or check in the mail.